Nuñez sentenced to 21 years for his role in beating death of teen

 "I'm truly sorry for my failure to call 911, that was one of my biggest mistakes," he said through tears.
 "That's something I'm going to have to live with for the rest of my life.
 Lord knows if I could go back and change everything, I would in a heartbeat."

-Wilson rejected arguments made by Nuñez's defense attorneys that his sentence should be significantly mitigated due to his traumatic childhood and fear of his father, who officials said told his family if he ever saw the police coming to their home he would kill them all before officers reached the door.
+Wilson rejected arguments made by Nuñez's defense attorneys that his sentence should be significantly mitigated because of his traumatic childhood and fear of his father, who officials said told his family if he ever saw the police coming to their home he would kill them all before officers reached the door.

 Nuñez's father, Thomas Wayne Ferguson, was accused of beating and torturing Jeremiah — the son of Ferguson's girlfriend— to death in 2017.
 Ferguson took his own life in the Santa Fe County jail in 2018 while awaiting trial.